Historic Background of Biofuels in Brazil

 Como citar:

 CORTEZ, Luís Augusto Barbosa; ROSILLO-CALLE, Frank; "Historic Background of Biofuels in Brazil", p.
-51 -72.
-In: The Future Role of Biofuels in the New Energy Transition: Lessons and Perspectives of Biofuels in Brazil.
+51-72.
+The Future Role of Biofuels in the New Energy Transition: Lessons and perspectives of biofuels in Brazil.
 São Paulo: Blucher, 2023.